The CLC represents Virginia Commonwealth University and assists in the management of the University's licensing and trademark enforcement program.

 - Enforcing the University's product and production standards

-Manufacturers who wish to produce VCU merchandise must be licensed through IMG College Licensing.
+Manufacturers who wish to produce VCU merchandise must be licensed through CLC.
 Once a license application is submitted, the VCU Office of Trademarks & Licensing will review for approval.
 The institution only licenses merchandise and services that promote the image of Virginia Commonwealth University and VCU Health.

-If a company would like information on becoming licensed, please contact IMG College Licensing.
+If a company would like information on becoming licensed, please contact CLC.

 Register a Trademark